-Check the level of electrolyte in each battery cell once a year.
+Have a q ualified Service Technician periodically inspect the batteries for the following: Check the level of electrolyte in each battery cell once a year.
 Add distilled water as needed to reach the split-level marker on each battery.
-Keep batteries and battery terminals clean and tight.

-Check the external condition of the batteries periodically.
-Look for cracks in the cover and case.
-Make sure battery vent caps are tight and replace them if they are cracked or broken.
+Check the external condition of the batteries periodically for cracks in the cove and case.

+Make sure battery vent caps are tight and replace them if cracked or broken.